jacksonw4881/github-tutorial/README.md

 3. Create a username for the username section (If you're an HSTAT student, put in your HSTAT email without the @hstat.org).
 4. Put your email in the email section (Your own personal email or your school's email).
 5. Create a password (Something easy to remember, like your ID number).
-6. Click on "sign up for GitHub".
+6. Verify your account by playing the puzzle
-7. Click "create an account".
+7. Click "continue".
 8. Choose the free plan or the paid plan that costs $7.
 9. Click "continue".
 10. Complete the survey and click "submit" (Or skip the survey by clicking "skip this step").